 |Your claim for a mental health condition is rejected:

 - You (and your partners) veteran payment will initially continue for up to 42 days following the determination date of your claim.

-- DVA officers will assist you to transfer to a Department of Human Services Income Support payment or to return to work if appropriate under your rehabilitation plan.
+- DVA officers will assist you to transfer to a Services Australia income support payment or to return to work under your rehabilitation plan.

 - Your veteran payment may be extended in these circumstances until you have other means of financial support.